-There are many definitions of leadership, but according to my understanding, you are a leader whenever you influence the attitudes, behaviour and development of other people.
+There are many definitions of leadership, but in my mind you are a leader whenever you influence the attitudes, behaviour and development of other people.
 This can range from a father (who influences the attitudes, behaviour and development of his children), to a president (who has to influence the attitudes, behaviour and development of a nation).
 But before you can learn how to excel in leadership, you need to be honest with yourself.

-1) The problem, however, lies in selfish ambition.
-In order to become excellent in leadership, the first thing you need to think about is the motivation of your heart.

 Do you have an overwhelming ambition to be seen, to be acknowledged?
-Are you motivated by a love of money, or do you want to serve a higher purpose?
+Are you motivated by a love of money?
 God’s Word is the ultimate standard of truth, and all your endeavours need to be calibrated against it.
 You need to understand that you have been placed in a specific position of authority by God, for His purposes.
 This is freeing, because it means you can be comfortable in your own skin and do not have to pretend to be someone you’re not.

-7) You need courage.
+You need courage.
 Life is tough, and excellent leaders have the ability to move forward despite the obstacles.
-Where others see dead-ends, leaders see new possibilities – they draw from their life experience, and their belief that it can be done motivates their people towards action.
+Where others see dead-ends, leaders see new possibilities, and their belief that ‘it can be done!’ motivates their people towards action.

 Life is defined by moments.
 We all have two significant moments in our lives – the day we are born, and the day we figure out why we were born.
 Take the time to discover God’s purpose for your life, and then take a firm hold of it.
 If you desire leadership, and you find yourself in a position of authority – good!
 Pursue it with intention and excellence, for the sake of everyone you have been called to serve.